 *Becareful not to get the above wrong or you'll have sticky black glue all over your iron... and probably on your beautiful project too!!

-Pigma Pens- *MY preferred method of 'tracing' the designs onto the embroidery fabric is with a Pigma Pen... (also known as a Uni Pin) these can be found on my site too... and are highly recommended.
+Pigma Pens- *MY preferred method of 'tracing' the designs onto the embroidery fabric is with a Pigma Pen... (now also known as a Uni Pin) these can be found on my site too... and are highly recommended.
 They are a permanent, non acidic, non yellowing, non bleeding fine permanent marker that IS of archival quality, and IS intended to be used on fabric.
 We've been using them for nearly 20 years now... and they DO NOT BLEED OR RUN DYE ON YOUR FABRIC!!! ❣️👏👏👏 like other 'pens' can...

 If you have any questions at all, don't hesitate to ask.
 I'm happy to help.